NextronSystems/asgard-manual/usage/administration.rst

 The Status field can have the following values:

+**Paused:** The group scan has not yet started.
+Either click play or wait for the scheduled start date (the job will start in a 5 minute window around the scheduled time).

-**Started:** Scan is started, ASGARD will issue scans with the given parameters
+**Active:** Scan is started, ASGARD will issue scans with the given parameters.

-**Stopped:** No additional scan jobs are being issued.
+**Inactive:** No additional scan jobs are being issued.
 All single scans that are currently running will continue to do so.

 **Completed:** The group scan is completed.
 No further scan jobs will be issued.